MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/flow-designer.md

   - enduser
 ---

-# Flow designer
+# Power Automate Desktop flow designer

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-The flow designer contains all the tools required to design and debug a flow.
+The flow designer contains all the tools required to design and debug a Power Automate Desktop flow.
 Additionally, any images, UI elements, or variables of a flow can be accessed and managed here.

 ![flow designer blank](\media\flow-designer\flow-designer.png)